Tearsheet

 Todd DeBonis, President & Chief Executive Officer

-Todd DeBonis joined Pixelworks in January 2016 as Executive Vice President, Sales, Marketing & Business Development, and was promoted to Chief Operating Officer in February 2016, and then to President & Chief Executive Officer in April 2016.
-Prior to Pixelworks, he served as Vice President of Global Sales & Strategic Development at TriQuint Semiconductor (NASDAQ: TQNT) from 2004 to 2015, where he was a key contributor to the company's growth.
-He also held positions as Vice President of Worldwide Sales & Marketing at Centillium Communications (NASDAQ: CTLM), Vice President of Worldwide Sales at Ishoni Networks, and executive roles at Infineon Technologies, VisCom Corporation, and Electec SoCal.
+Todd DeBonis joined Pixelworks in January 2016 as Executive Vice President of Sales, Marketing & Business Development, was promoted to Chief Operating Officer in February 2016, and became President & Chief Executive Officer in April 2016.
+Before joining Pixelworks, Mr. DeBonis served as Vice President of Global Sales & Strategic Development at TriQuint Semiconductor from 2004 to 2015, where he was a key contributor to the company's growth from $300 million to $1.1 billion.
+He also held executive positions at Centillium Communications as Vice President of Worldwide Sales & Marketing, Ishoni Networks as Vice President of Worldwide Sales, Infineon Technologies, VisCom Corporation, and Electec SoCal.
 Mr. DeBonis holds a B.S.E.E. from the University of Nevada.

 Haley Aman, Chief Financial Officer

 Haley Aman was appointed Chief Financial Officer of Pixelworks in January 2022.
-Since joining the company in 2011, she previously served in various financial leadership capacities, including Vice President of Finance, Corporate Controller, and Assistant Controller.
-Before her tenure at Pixelworks, Ms. Aman spent over five years in Audit and Enterprise Risk Services at Deloitte & Touche LLP.
-She holds a Bachelor of Science in Accounting from the University of Oregon and a Bachelor of Science in Finance from Portland State University, and is a Certified Public Accountant in Oregon.
+Since joining the company in 2011, she previously held multiple financial leadership roles, including Vice President of Finance, Corporate Controller, and Assistant Controller.
+Prior to Pixelworks, Ms. Aman spent over five years at Deloitte & Touche LLP, working in Audit and Enterprise Risk Services.
+She holds a Bachelor of Science in Accounting from the University of Oregon and a Bachelor of Science in Finance from Portland State University, and is a Certified Public Accountant in the State of Oregon.

 AI Analysis | Feedback